composingcap/cpDelayNetworks/README.md

   <img width="460" height="460" src="https://github.com/composingcap/cpDelayNetworks/blob/master/icon.png">
 </p>

+<i>Note: the docs for the modules are in progress.
+The maxref file for the mesh is out of date and help files for cp.grainFlow.live~ and cp.grainFlow.network~ are in need of a major update. </i>

 A collection of Max abstractions that can both be used to build and that do build feedback delay systems.
 The modules are are follows:

 ## cp.grainFlow~